loadtestgo/pizzascript/README.md

 ## Alternatives

+* [Browsertime](https://github.com/sitespeedio/browsertime) - Access the Web Performance Timeline, from your browser, in your terminal!
+* [Lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing and performance metrics for Progressive Web Apps.
+* [PhantomJS](http://phantomjs.org) - Drive a headless browser using JavaScript, take screenshots and capture performance metrics.
 * [WebPageTest](https://www.webpagetest.org) - Test a site's peformance from many different locations with a wide variety of browsers.
-* [PhantomJS](http://phantomjs.org) - Drive a headless browser using JavaScript, take screenshots and capture performance metrics.
-* [Browsertime](https://github.com/sitespeedio/browsertime) - Access the Web Performance Timeline, from your browser, in your terminal!